pussinboots/book/chapters/project.md

 my development of the [unitcover](https://github.com/pussinboots/unitcover) project.
 And what is more obviouslly to take that project to demonstrate the complete development process from a project concept to a launched product.

+\todo{say something more about the begining phase of the unitcover project \ldots}

 ##Why

 From my work as a Java Developer i'am really familiar with Continous Integration Systems like Cruisecontrol from the older days